 If you wear coloured contacts only on special occasions, daily disposable contact lenses are a great option.

 Do you need a prescription for colour contact lenses?

-Yes, you need a contact lens prescription to purchase coloured contacts legally in the UK.
+Yes, you need a contact lens prescription to purchase coloured contacts legally in Australia and New Zealand.
 This is true even for coloured lenses that aren’t designed for vision correction.

 All contact lenses, worn for any purpose, require a valid contact lens prescription written by an optometrist and cannot be sold to consumers without one.

 Make sure you buy contact lenses from a legitimate source; the health and safety of your eyes is not something to play around with!

 As fun as it may sound, never swap colours with your friends.
 Contact lenses are medical devices and are fitted to the specifications of each wearer’s eyes.
 Exchanging lenses can also transmit harmful bacteria, which can lead to a serious, vision-threatening eye infection.

 DO care for your contact lenses properly